 In captivity, the lizard won’t have to worry about harm from predators.
 Luckily, they don’t need to have access to large bodies of water.
 They can do just fine in a large, well-decorated vivarium.

 Green basilisks are truly a thing of beauty.
-Covered in shades of bright green, the lizard looks similar to iguanas and other similar reptiles.
+Covered in shades of bright green, the lizard looks similar to many iguanas and other reptiles.
 However, they’re also sporting a series of signature dorsal crests.

 The crests start at the head and stretch down to the tail.

 This instantly recognizable lizard species is a staple in the pet trade.
 They are gorgeous reptiles with a penchant for changing appearances.

 The standard color for veiled chameleons is green.
 They often have bands of yellow and brown as well.
 However, the reptile is capable of changing its body color.

 You can observe this behavior in captivity.
 Oftentimes, they do it to blend in with their surroundings.
 However, you might also see it when they’re trying to communicate with others.
 Females may also flash some bright colors around breeding time.

 Beyond their changing skin color, veiled chameleons also have a signature hump.
 Called the casque, the hump helps to catch and divert water to the mouth.

 Contrary to popular belief, veiled chameleons aren’t too big on handling.
 They are best observed through the glass of the enclosure.